-To publish private apps from the Play Console, you need to register for a Google Play developer account.
+To publish private apps from Play Console, you need to register for a Google Play developer account.
 The account gives you the correct administrator privileges to upload and publish private apps to managed Google Play.
 You then use your EMM console to distribute these apps to users.

 To publish any private or public app, you must register as a developer.

 - Sign in to the Google Account that will act as the account owner for your developer account.

 - Open Play Console to begin registration.

 - Check the agreement box to accept the Developer Distribution Agreement.